CLKo1/colourdetect-maxmsp/README.md

 # colourdetect-maxmsp
 V2
 * V2 is a Max MSP bpatcher converts RGB values to HSL.
 Then the H is mapped to MIDI values.
-It is a much better method to detect the colours than the method with V1.
+It is a much better method to detect the colours than before.
 * I use this patch with a TCS34725 RGB sensor.
 But this bpatcher my be adapted to use other RGB data inputs from a USB camera or video.
+* Inside the bpatcher is an "i" icon.
+Click that to read more details on how the bpatcher works.

 V1
 * V1 is A Max MSP bpatcher that compares incoming RGB values to stored values and outputs the name of the closest approximation for what the colour is.